National Museum of History and Art

 Modern and Contemporary Art Section

-Visiting Information
+Visitor Information

-• Opening Hours: The museum is open from Tuesday to Sunday, from 10 am to 6 pm.
+• Opening Hours: The museum is open Tuesday to Sunday, from 10 am to 6 pm.
 It is closed on Mondays.

 Posted by